 As you work out, if you don’t want to lose weight, you need to ensure that you increase your carbohydrate intake.
 If you don’t do this, your body will use your muscles to create energy and reduce your muscle mass.

 You need to create enough energy to maintain your current body and build a bigger body if that’s your goal!

-If you are interested in losing weight, then you need to increase your cardio workout to at least a half an hour a day.
+If you are interested in losing weight, then you need to increase your cardio routine to at least half an hour a day.

 Cardio not only helps your endurance and energy levels, but it also burns calories and aids in a healthy heart!